preetiy/CricLg_DB/README.md

 ⎈ Description:

-This database provides information about the cricketers, their respective teams, at what price they were sold, captain of the team, umpires which are onfield for which matches, players which are left/right-handed batsman/bowler, whether they are allrounder or not and many more.
+This database provides information about the cricketers, their respective teams, their base price and at what price they were sold, captain of the team, umpires which are onfield for which matches, players which are left/right-handed batsman/bowler, whether they are allrounder or not and many more.